 …an officer may not testify in a fashion that casts an aura of scientific certainty to the testimony.
 The officer also may not predict the specific level of drugs present in a suspect.
 The DRE officer, properly qualified, may express an opinion that a suspect’s behavior and physical attributes are or are not consistent with the behavioral and physical signs associated with certain categories of drugs.

 Baity, 140 Wash.2d at 17-18, 1160-1161.
-These limitations have equal application to HGN evidence where a DUI charge is based on impairment from alcohol.
+Again, these limitations should also have equal application to HGN evidence where a DUI charge is based on alcohol impairment.
 Quaale, 177 Wash.App. at 612; see Koch, 126 Wash.App. at 597.
-In Koch, Division Two determined “that under State v.
+For example, in Koch, Division Two determined “that under State v.
 Baity, 140 Wash.2d 1, 17-18, 991 P.2d 1151 (2000), a witness may testify that an HGN test can show the presence of alcohol but not the specific levels of intoxicants.”
-More recently, in Quaale, Division Three held that a defendant was denied his right to a fair trial when a trooper testified that there was “no doubt” a defendant was impaired from alcohol consumption based on an HGN test.
-Quaale, 177 Wash.App. at 615-618.
-Therefore, even if HGN evidence is admitted the officer may not claim his observations have a correlation with a certain BAC as NHTSA claims.
+More recently, in Quaale, the Washington Supreme Court held that a defendant was denied his right to a fair trial when a trooper testified that there was “no doubt” a defendant was impaired due to alcohol based on HGN test results.
+Quaale, 182 Wash.2d at 198-199.
+Therefore, even if HGN evidence is admitted, the officer may not claim his observations prove a certain alcohol concentration or establishes “impairment.”

 HGN may also be attacked.
 HGN can be present for reasons other than alcohol.
-Expert witness testimony may undermine HGN evidence.
+Expert witness testimony may be used to undermine HGN evidence.
 The officer’s observations, interpretation of his observations, and scoring may also be challenged.
 Detailed Cross Examination during trial, based on the above factors, is the final weapon we can use to attack this “evidence”.